The Journey to Realness: Transforming Pain into Beauty

 Misfits Turned Radical Lovers of Jesus

 Jesus knew they were all a mess.
 He could have complained to God like Moses did, “Oh, Father, far be it for me to question your judgment, but isn’t there someone else you could come up with for this monumental task?
-If I’m going to babysit these whiners and complainers for the next three years, how can I get anything accomplished?”
+If I’m going to babysit these whiners and complainers for the next three years, how will I get anything accomplished?”
 But he acquiesced, “Okay, fine.
-Not My will but Yours, Lord.”
+Not my will but Yours, Lord.”

 After all, this Jesus seemed different from most of the influential leaders of their day.
 He seemed like a winner they could get behind.
 Perhaps they hoped for an upper management position.
 But what do I know?
 I wasn’t there.